Delay-Aware Hierarchical Federated Learning: System Model and Machine Learning Methodology

 \subsection{Edge Network System Model}

 We consider ML model learning over the hierarchical network architecture depicted in Fig.~\ref{fig2}.
 The network consists of three layers of nodes.
-At the top of hierarchy, a main server (e.g., a cloud server) is in charge of global model aggregations.
+At the top of the hierarchy, a main server (e.g., a cloud server) is in charge of global model aggregations.
 In the middle of the hierarchy, there are $N$ edge servers (e.g., coexisting with cellular base stations), collected via the set $\mathcal{N}=\{n_1,\cdots,n_N\}$, which act as local model aggregators.
 Finally, at the bottom of the hierarchy, there are $I$ edge devices represented via the set $\mathcal{I}=\{1,\cdots,I\}$ in charge of local model training.
 The edge devices are organized into subnets (subnetworks), with a one-to-one mapping between the subnets and the edge servers, providing them uplink/downlink connectivity.
 In particular, the devices are partitioned into $N$ sets $\{\mathcal S_c\}_{c=1}^{N}$, where set $\mathcal{S}_c$ is associated with edge server $n_c \in \mathcal{N}$ for uplink/downlink model transmissions, with $\mathcal{S}_c \cap \mathcal{S}_{c'} =\emptyset~\forall c\neq c'$ and $\cup_{c=1}^{N} \mathcal{S}_{c}=\mathcal{I}$.
-Each subnet $\mathcal{S}_c$ consists of $s_c = |\mathcal{S}_c|$ edge devices, where $\sum_{c=1}^{N}s_c=I$.\footnote{This model can readily be extended to time-varying topologies, e.g., mobile devices switching subnets.
-We omit this for notational simplicity.}
+Each subnet $\mathcal{S}_c$ consists of $s_c = |\mathcal{S}_c|$ edge devices, where $\sum_{c=1}^{N}s_c=I$.\footnote{This model is capable of being adapted to time-varying topologies, for instance, mobile devices switching subnet.
+However, we omit this for notational simplicity.}